userx007/uRustBook/docs/MainTopics/37_SIMD_and_Vectorization.md

 5. **Use crates**: Consider `packed_simd_2`, `wide`, or `faster` for easier SIMD
 6. **Keep hot data together**: Use SoA layout for better cache utilization

 The artifact includes 8 detailed examples showing these concepts in action, from basic SIMD operations to cache-friendly algorithms and real-world image processing.
-Would you like me to elaborate on any specific aspect?

 ```rust
 // ============================================================================